NikKowPHP/social-brain/chapters/chapter-7.md

 > ### **The Conductor's Debrief: Debugging a Failed Connection**
 >
 > That evening, Maria felt a hot flush of shame, a full-blown amygdala hijack.
-Her first instinct wasn't to debrief, but to defend. *"This is ridiculous,"* a voice in her head screamed. *"I'm trying so hard, and he's being overly sensitive!"* She spent an hour stewing in this frustration, blaming Leo, blaming the book, blaming the entire idea of "soft skills."
-She was too hijacked to learn.
+Her first attempt at a debrief was a complete failure.
+Her mind was a loop of defensive anger: *"This is ridiculous,"* it screamed. *"I'm trying so hard, and he's being overly sensitive!
+I did the protocol, it's his fault it didn't work."* She spent an hour stewing in this frustration, blaming Leo, blaming the book, blaming the entire idea of "soft skills."
+She was too hijacked to learn; she could only defend her ego.
 >
+> This is the messy reality of the work. **A successful debrief is impossible when your own system is in a threat state.** The goal is not to have a perfect, regulated response to failure, but to have the discipline to *return* to the failure after the emotional storm has passed.
+>
-> This is the messy reality of the work: **a successful debrief is impossible when your own system is in a threat state.** It was only later, after the cortisol had subsided, that a quieter, more honest question could emerge: "What if his reaction wasn't the problem, but a data point?"
+> It was only the next morning, after a night of restless sleep, that the cortisol had subsided enough for a quieter, more honest question to emerge: "What if his reaction wasn't the problem, but a data point?"
 >
 > This tiny shift was the key.
 It allowed her to move from blame to curiosity and finally run the real debrief:
 > 1.  **The Bug:** The protocol, delivered without genuine presence, felt manipulative and made things worse.